PAIDiPaidThis.com

 Why the price varies so much

 Cruciate surgery is priced by complexity and by who does it.
-A specialist orthopaedic referral centre with advanced kit will usually charge more than a first-opinion practice that does the operation in-house.
-Your dog's size matters, because larger dogs need larger implants and longer surgery.
-And what the quote includes varies a lot: some cover pre-op imaging, the implant, the overnight stay and every follow-up, while others price those separately.
+A specialist orthopaedic referral centre with advanced kit will usually charge more than a first-opinion practice that does the operation in-house, and who owns the practice makes a measurable difference too: the competition regulator found corporate-owned practices charge 18.3% more on average than independents.
+Your dog's size matters as well, because larger dogs need larger implants and longer surgery, which pushes up both the theatre time and the materials cost.
+What the quote includes varies a lot too: some cover pre-op imaging, the implant, the overnight stay and every follow-up, while others price those separately and let the bill grow after you have already agreed to the headline figure.
+Region plays a part on top of all this, since running costs and local competition differ across the country.
 In our data, owners who got a second quote for the same dog were sometimes quoted around £2,000 less, which is why it pays to ask exactly what is included before you commit.
+It is also worth remembering that vet prices generally rose 63% between 2016 and 2023, so a figure you heard from a friend a few years ago is unlikely to reflect what you will be quoted now.

 How to pay less

-• Ask whether your first-opinion vet can do it in-house, which is sometimes cheaper than a referral centre.
+• Ask whether your first-opinion vet can do it in-house, which is sometimes cheaper than referral to a specialist orthopaedic centre.

-• If insured, confirm your policy limit covers the whole treatment including rehab, and watch for per-condition caps.
+• If insured, confirm your policy limit covers the whole treatment including rehab, and watch for per-condition caps that can leave you paying the difference.

 Common questions